 To stop this, manufacturers use an elaborate system to cool the engine.
 Well, the cooling system prevents the car from overheating and from possibly freezing.
 Cars use antifreeze as a coolant fluid to control heat and avoid freezing.
 The cooling system consists of components like the radiator, thermostat, water pump, and radiator cooling fan.
 More elements form the cooling system, and they help keep the engine at an ideal temperature.

 Cars have coolant lines around the engine cylinders and through the cylinder heads.
 These coolant lines, as you can guess, carry coolant fluid/antifreeze.
 The antifreeze keeps the engine at an average operational temperature.

 After running around the engine, the coolant circulates through the radiator.
-The radiator also has tubes through which the coolant passes.
+If you are wondering about the question “what does a radiator do in a car“, the radiator also has tubes through which the coolant passes.
 As the coolant passes, the radiator fan blows air to help cool the coolant in the lines.